 The final step is to configure the full signature to only ever be added to a message, if it is not already there:

-- Access Applies to... information for the full signature.
+- Access signature rules for the full signature.

-- Enable the Do not add this signature if the message body contains this text: checkbox.
+- Enable the Do not add this signature if the message body contains this text option.

 - In the field directly below, enter the unique string that you identified in Step 2.